Story writing – Best storyboard templates and creative writing resources

-Whether it's short stories, comic strips or filmmaking, every tale needs the right structure to be told well
+Whether it's writing short stories, creating comic strips or filmmaking, every tale needs the right structure to be told well…

 Having a beginning, middle and end may be a staple of a story, but alone it’s not enough.